Seven Core Human Needs: A Framework for When Life Feels Off – The Book of Life

 I have been in rooms where I was treated as a function and rooms where I was treated as a person, and the difference registers in the body before it registers in the mind.
 Your shoulders change.
 Your voice changes.
 The quality of your thinking changes.

 The places we spend our time are either feeding dignity or eroding it.
 This includes jobs, relationships, the stories we tell about ourselves at 2am.
 The erosion is slow and the damage accumulates quietly, which is why people sometimes look up one day and do not recognise who they have become.
+Christina Maslach’s decades of research on burnout identifies how a person is treated relative to their perceived worth — fairness, community, recognition — as primary drivers of burnout, distinct from workload alone.
+Dignity is not a soft variable.
+It is structural.

 Dignity is not pride.
 It is not the performance of confidence.
 It is the baseline experience of mattering — to yourself, to the people around you, in the space you occupy.
+And it is the need most quietly destroyed by bad environments.

 Not power over others.
 That is a different thing and mostly a trap.